juseg/juseg.github.io/_pages/contact.md

 ---

-I am back to an institutional affiliation, a work space, and a regular income!
-This is my contact info until 2025.
-Please come visit, or get in touch.
+I am in-between jobs, but hope to update this page with a new affiliation soon!

 {: .notice}

 Email
-: *first name* + dot + *last name* + at + uib.no
+: work *at* juseg.dev

 Mail
-: Universitetet i Bergen \
-  Institutt for biovitenskap \
-  Postboks 7803 \
-  5020 Bergen, Norway
+: *Coming soon...*

 Office
-: Thormølens gate 53 A, 2A09.1 \
-  5006 Bergen, Norway
+: *Coming soon...*

 I read French, English, German and Swedish.